 Glencoe-Silver Lake at Hutchinson

 Hutchinson's 35-13 victory over Glencoe-Silver Lake in Week 2 set the tone for a season in which the undefeated Tigers have not won a game by less than 22 points.
 GSL is thinking revenge, but it won't be easy.

 Holy Family (7-3) parlayed a tough regular season in the Wright County Conference into a 34-27 victory over top-seeded Minneapolis Washburn.
 The Fire, with five consecutive wins, will need to slow Holy Angels to rack up No. 6.

 Delano has not seen a passing attack as sophisticated as Becker's.
 The Tigers started the season better than they are finishing.
 They'll need notable offensive improvement to keep up with the Bulldogs.

 With only losses to St. Croix Lutheran and DeLaSalle, Providence and stellar quarterback Jackson Canfield are solid favorites.
 Surprise foe Jordan, which was seeded sixth, had only one victory during the regular season.

-Tag(s): All Articles Featured Star Tribune Rushing Passing Defense Mankato West Lake Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Jordan Becker Elk River Monticello Rogers St. Michael-Albertville Chanhassen Chaska Holy Angels Shakopee Benilde-St. Margaret's Blaine Centennial Champlin Park Maple Grove Osseo Park of Cottage Grove St. Croix Lutheran DeLaSalle Providence Academy Wright County Delano Glencoe-Silver Lake Hutchinson
+Tag(s): All Articles Featured Star Tribune Rushing Passing Defense Mankato West Lake Eden Prairie Edina Hopkins Minnetonka Wayzata Minneapolis Washburn Jordan Becker Elk River Monticello Rogers St. Michael-Albertville Chanhassen Chaska Academy of Holy Angels Shakopee Benilde-St. Margaret's Blaine Centennial Champlin Park Maple Grove Osseo Park of Cottage Grove St. Croix Lutheran DeLaSalle Providence Academy Wright County Delano Glencoe-Silver Lake Hutchinson